IoT routers: A comprehensive guide - features and solutions

 The answer to this really depends on a number of factors:

-• Hardware Limitations: Each router has a hardware-based limit on the number of simultaneous connections it can handle.
+• Hardware limitations: Each router has a hardware-based limit on the number of simultaneous connections it can handle.
 This limit is often defined by the router’s CPU, memory, and the number of available IP addresses.
 Consumer-grade routers typically support 20-50 devices, while enterprise-grade routers can support hundreds or even thousands

-• Device Type and Usage: IoT devices vary in their network usage.
+• Device type and usage: IoT devices vary in their network usage.
 Some devices, like alarm systems, require minimal bandwidth, while others, like security cameras, require significant bandwidth.
 A router may handle a large number of low-bandwidth devices but struggle with fewer high-bandwidth devices

-• Data Transmission Frequency: Devices that frequently transmit data can strain the router more than those that communicate sporadically.
+• Data transmission frequency: Devices that frequently transmit data can strain the router more than those that communicate sporadically.
 For example, devices sending real-time data or continuous video streams require more robust routing capabilities

-• Environmental Factors: Physical obstructions, signal interference from other electronics, and environmental conditions can impact the effective range and capacity of a router.
+• Environmental factors: Physical obstructions, signal interference from other electronics, and environmental conditions can impact the effective range and capacity of a router.

-When choosing an IoT router, it is important to review these factors to ensure that you choose a solution which meets all of your requirements.
+When choosing an IoT router, it is important to review these factors to ensure that you choose a solution which meets all your requirements.

 What is the difference between an IoT router and IoT gateway?